IBM-Cloud/nodejs-MEAN-stack/README.md

   ```

 ## Provision with Terraform
-The steps of creating the resouces (database, code engine project, secret, application, ...) described in [Modern web application using MEAN stack](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-mean-stack) are captured in the terraform file [main.tf](main.tf).
+The steps of creating the resouces (database, code engine project, secret, application, .env file, ...) described in [Modern web application using MEAN stack](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-mean-stack) are captured in the terraform file [main.tf](main.tf).

 [Getting started with solution tutorials](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-tutorials) has a description of how to get started with terraform on a workstation.